What is Eczema and What Causes It?

-When it comes to triggers such as soaps, creams, and detergents, the duration of contact to the skin does not make a difference.
-The body may break out immediately upon the first touch or it may take coming into contact with the trigger several times before a break out occurs.
-Often times, once the eczema rash is treated and eliminated, future eczema outbreaks with these types of triggers can be avoided by monitoring what type of creams and soaps are used and how much of these are used.
+The duration of contact with the skin does not make a difference regarding triggers such as soaps, creams, and detergents.
+The body may break out immediately upon the first touch, or it may take coming into contact with the trigger several times before a break out occurs.
+Once the eczema rash is often treated and eliminated, future eczema outbreaks with these types of stimuli can be avoided by monitoring what kind of creams and soaps are used and how much of these are used.

-Environmental triggers can include weather (humidity, extreme heat, extreme cold, dry air) or even water.
+Environmental triggers include weather (humidity, extreme heat, cold, dry air) or even water.
 The most common weather trigger is dry air and extreme cold.
 Most people are affected to some extent by winter weather, requiring lotion to keep their skin extra moisturized during the winter.
-However, those suffering from eczema usually have a bit more of a challenge during the winter weather.
+However, those suffering from eczema usually have more of a challenge during the winter weather.
 Once exposed to cold weather, some eczema sufferers have dry, leathery, cracked skin for the entirety of winter.
-Water can cause an eczema outbreak when the skin gets wet and clothes rub against it.
-As with soaps, sometimes this will cause an immediate outbreak and sometimes it will take a few hours for this to cause an outbreak.
+Water can cause an eczema outbreak when the skin gets wet, and clothes rub against it.
+As with soaps, sometimes this will cause an immediate episode, and sometimes it will take a few hours for this to cause an outbreak.

 Types of Eczema

 There are several different types of eczema.
 Atopic dermatitis is the most common type of eczema, affecting everyone from infants to adults.
-This is a chronic disease, and while some people may not always show symptoms the eczema never really goes away.
-Certain triggers will cause the symptoms to reappear, even if the disease has been dormant for years.
-Atopic dermatitis tends to be genetic and doctors have found that those who develop this type of eczema often times have family members with a history of allergic conditions like asthma.
+This is a chronic disease; while some people may not always show symptoms, eczema never disappears.
+Specific triggers will cause the symptoms to reappear, even if the condition has been dormant for years.
+Atopic dermatitis tends to be genetic.
+Doctors have found that those who develop this eczema often have family members with a history of allergic conditions like asthma.

 Contact eczema is another common form of eczema.
-This is the type of eczema that can be set off by laundry detergent, fabrics, metal jewelry (nickel specifically), and even cosmetics.
-Some people with contact eczema may develop a rash as soon as they come into contact with the trigger, and some people may not develop the rash until hours or days later.
-People who develop this type of eczema typically have a history of other allergies as well.
+This type of eczema can be set off by laundry detergent, fabrics, metal jewelry (nickel specifically), and even cosmetics.
+Some people with contact eczema may develop a rash as soon as they contact the trigger.
+Some people may not produce the inflammation until hours or days later.
+People who develop this eczema typically have a history of other allergies.